 Did email #4 have a higher click-through rate than all the other emails?
 What type of content do you have in that email?
 What is the call-to-action at the end?
 How can you bring those elements into emails #1-3?

 There are plenty of tips out there for creating powerful nonprofit emails, but investigate your own data first.

 Now that you have the core concepts for creating a welcome email series, you can begin applying them to other email series.
 You can create an automated email series for lapsed donors, or occasional major givers, or a welcome series that goes out to only event attendees.

-These 4 steps can be applied to any email series to help your nonprofit engage with your audience using very little effort.
+These four steps can be applied to any email series to help your nonprofit engage with your audience using very little effort.
 Work hard on these email series, then let your software work smart by automating your outreach.